snknitin/100DaysOfML/Log.md

 ## Day 1 : July 18 , 2018

 **Today's Progress** :
 * Looked at Uber's Michealangelo.
 It is designed to cover the end-to-end ML workflow: manage data, train, evaluate, and deploy models, make predictions, and monitor predictions.
 The system also supports traditional ML models, time series forecasting, and deep learning.
+UberEATS has several models running on Michelangelo, covering meal delivery time predictions, search rankings, search autocomplete, and restaurant rankings.
+The delivery time models predict how much time a meal will take to prepare and deliver before the order is issued and then again at each stage of the delivery process.
 * Read through the RL^2 paper for faster RL agorithm training using RNN

 **Thoughts** :
 * Michealangelo is an internal ML-as-a-service platform that democratizes machine learning and makes scaling AI to meet the needs of business as easy as requesting a ride.The focus shifted to developer productivity–how to speed up the path from idea to first production model and the fast iterations that follow.
+ * Predicting meal estimated time of delivery (ETD) is not simple.
+When an UberEATS customer places an order it is sent to the restaurant for processing.
+The restaurant then needs to acknowledge the order and prepare the meal which will take time depending on the complexity of the order and how busy the restaurant is.
+When the meal is close to being ready, an Uber delivery-partner is dispatched to pick up the meal.
+Then, the delivery-partner needs to get to the restaurant, find parking, walk inside to get the food, then walk back to the car, drive to the customer’s location (which depends on route, traffic, and other factors), find parking, and walk to the customer’s door to complete the delivery.
+ * The goal is to predict the total duration of this complex multi-stage process, as well as recalculate these time-to-delivery predictions at every step of the process.
+ * They use gradient boosted decision tree regression models to predict this end-to-end delivery time.

 **Link to Work:**